Carson-Haskell/odin-rock-paper-scissors/README.md

 A simple Rock Paper Scissors game implemented using Javascript.
 In this project, I primarily furthered my knowledge of functions and how they work together.

-Let in the course, I will be returning to this project to improve and style it.
+Later in the course, I will be returning to this project to improve and style it.